PeteJames21/alx-backend-storage/0x01-NoSQL/README.md

 ## 3-all

 Write a script that lists all documents in the collection school.
 The database name will be passed as option of mongosh command

+## 4-match

+Write a script that lists all documents with name="Holberton school" in the collection school.
+The database name will be passed as an option to the mongosh command